 Above, Gustave Courbet’s A Wounded Man (1854), a landmark Realist painting.
-Below, a wounded demonstrator in Yemen (2011).
+Below, a wounded demonstrator from the uprisings in Yemen (2011).

 The revolutions sweeping North Africa and the Arabian Peninsula will mark 2011 as important a year as 1848.
 The long-term political implications are uncertain.
 But what will be the consequences for artists and the arts?

 1848, the year Marx and Engels published the Communist Manifesto, is known as Europe’s “Spring of Nations.”
 Protestors marched through France and Germany, Ireland and Russia, Italy and Switzerland, Hungary, Poland, and Belgium.
 While the protests were loud and virulent, they did not all bring about political reform.
 In fact, most European governments reverted to the status quo, and did not have genuine political reform until decades later.